 9. The remaining source of potential renewable energy to be evaluated in Rhode Island is wind power.
-Wind turbines convert energy from wind into electricity and may be developed both onshore and offshore.
-As a renewable resource, wind is classified according to wind power classes, which are based on typical wind speeds (see Table 8.5).
+Wind power converts the energy of the blowing wind into usable electricity and may be developed both onshore and offshore.
+As a renewable resource, wind is classified according to wind power classes, which are based on typical wind speeds (see Table 5).
 These classes range from Class 1 to Class 7, with Class 1 having the slowest rated wind speeds and the least power-generating capability.
 In general, at 50 meters (164 feet) altitude, wind power Class 4 or higher is considered suitable for generating wind power with large turbines (Brower 2007; U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010).
 With current advances in technology, locations in Class 3 areas may also be suitable for utility-scale wind development.
-Also, depending on location and possible wind shear, particular locations in the Class 3 areas could have higher wind power class values at heights over 50 meters (164 feet) (U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010b).
+Also, depending on location and possible wind shear, particular locations in the Class 3 areas could have higher wind power class values at heights over 50 meters (164 feet) (U.S. Department of Energy Office of Energy Office of Energy Office of Energy Efficiency and Renewable Energy 2010).